Rilmxp/Library/README.md

 - Font-Awesome:
-  - installed via Webpack
+  - Selected components installed via Webpack
   - Icons for Github and Briefcase(&lt;a&gt; to my Portfolio).

 - Bootstrap:
-  - Installed via Webpack
+  - Selected components installed via Webpack
-  - Forms (searchbox - input-group -).
-Invalid feedback message.
+  - Forms component used for the searchbox.
 Form validity has been customized with setCustomValidity() via javascript inside formSubmissionListener().

 ## Responsiveness:

-Since the width of the book elements has been set with vw, unit many breakpoints have been set in small increments (500px, 600px, 700px, 950px, 1100px).
+Since the width of the book elements has been set with vw unit, many breakpoints have been set in small increments (500px, 600px, 700px, 950px, 1100px).
 A specific media query has been set for max-height: 540px to improve landscape view in devices with a very low viewport height.